wp-plugins/akw-store-locator/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. (Optional) Add the Google API key to the 'storeLocatorConfig.php' page and set the 'USE_GOOGLE_KEY' to 'true'.
 4. Add the short-code [akwstorelocator] to the page that you want to display the store locator.
-5. Change the short-code to [akwstorelocator maplabel="Postal/Zip, City/Province/State or Full Address" mapbutton="Search Sores"] for custom label and button names.
+5. Change the short-code to [akwstorelocator maplabel="Postal/Zip, City/Province/State or Full Address" storelable=“Store Name(Optional)” mapbutton="Search Sores"] for custom label and button names.
 6. Plugin is ready for use!

 = Auto Install =